ePartner Involvement & Sponsorship Opportunities

 Students and Technology in Academics, Research, and Service (STARS) Research Initiative

-Welcome Back Bash [FULL]
+Welcome Back Bash [max of 6 sponsors]

 Launched in 2002, WiCS is a student organization with a mission of improving the attraction and retention rates for women in the computer science field.
 Sponsorships provide funding that allows our organization to be active, in a significant way, in outreach events and initiatives such as NC State’s annual Sisterhood Dinner, and the national Grace Hopper Celebration.
 Your sponsorship helps cover the cost of speaker fees, facility rentals, refreshments, publications, conference fees and sponsorships, affinity items, travel, and other expenses associated with unique outreach and recruiting opportunities.
 Sponsors have the opportunity to engage directly with this group via structured opportunities such as dedicated mixers, panels, info sessions and/or development sessions.